University of International Relations: History

+Affiliation

+Despite claims from CCP sources that the University of International Relations operates under the direction of the Ministry of Education, the university does not appear on the Ministry of Education's list of subordinate universities, and every available academic source concludes that the university is an affiliate of the Ministry of State Security (MSS).
+Also, provincial government documents suggest that the UIR is affiliated with the MSS, mentioning it alongside Jiangnan Social University, a known MSS training institute.
+The university's campus is directly adjacent to the national headquarters of the MSS to the south and to the Central Party School of the Chinese Communist Party (CCP) to the west.
+According to Stratfor, "training for most MSS officers begins at the Beijing [campus of the] University of International Relations."

 The Historical Dictionary of Chinese Intelligence states that the university's "relationship with the MSS is intended to be covert".
-According to József Boda of Hungary's National University of Public Service, the "UIR gives the MSS a way to work with foreign universities and academics to shape and learn about perceptions of the PRC’s views on security.
+According to József Boda of Hungary's National University of Public Service, the "UIR gives the MSS a way to work with foreign universities and academics to shape and learn about perceptions of the PRC's views on security.
 It also provides a platform for the MSS to identify talents, recruit officers and collect intelligence."

 Partnerships

 The university maintains partnerships and exchanges with Marietta College, University of Massachusetts Boston, Aalborg University, Toulouse 1 University Capitole, Hiroshima University, Hiroshima City University, Ibaraki University, among others.